micahasmith/ko.mapUtil/README.md

 *This item is pre-major release and thus not ready for production use.
 It is currently in testing and hopes to be major very, very soon.*

-## ko.mapping = no good
+## ko.mapping === no good. ko.mapUtil === mapping utopia

 One call for create, another for update.
 What gives?
 Why do i have to manually track stuff?
+Why don't things update and observables get called automatically when i refresh my data from ajax data like i want to?

 ## ko.mapUtil basics